Triskele37/ffxiv-completionist/documentation/Data Todo.md

     - Trust
     - Orchestrion
     - Travel
+- fr minion sources
+  - explorations aren't numbered and some are merged?
+  - voyages and retainer categories seem to be merged?
 - Missing Unlock
     - 66999 - Marvelously Mutable Materia
     - All job stones chained from quests unlocked by Sylph-management